Elvis Andrus Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 10.5 K/9, the second-best in MLB.
+- The 10.7 strikeouts per nine innings put together by the Twins pitching staff ranks first in the league.

-- The Twins' 2.63 team ERA ranks second among all MLB pitching staffs.
+- The Twins have the third-ranked team ERA among all league pitching staffs (2.64).

-- Twins pitchers combine to surrender the eighth-fewest home runs in baseball (nine total, 0.9 per game).
+- The Twins surrender the ninth-fewest home runs in baseball (10 total, 0.9 per game).

-- Lopez (1-0) gets the starting nod for the Twins, his third of the season.
+- Gray (1-0) gets the start for the Twins, his third of the season.

-- The righty last appeared on Wednesday against the Miami Marlins, when he tossed seven innings, allowing one earned run while giving up three hits.
+- In his most recent appearance on Friday, the right-hander threw seven innings against the Houston Astros, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.